 6. Donate your crypto to charity

 If you want to lower your tax bill, while giving back to an organization in need, you could send some of your crypto profits to an eligible charity with 501(c)3 status.
-You’ll then be able to claim a deduction for the amount you gifted, the lower, and in some cases, completely eliminate your crypto taxes for the year.
+Donation to eligible charities are tax deductible meaning you’ll then be able to claim a deduction for the amount you gifted, the lower, and in some cases, completely eliminate your crypto taxes for the year.

 Make sure your crypto taxes are done right to save money